We all will do whatever it takes to comfort our sick loved one.

 Please read below to understand the ‘Why’ before we move on to the ‘How’.
 Please note I will cover how you can have a safer home where chances of disease spread can be minimized in addition to what is already known.
 Let’s start…

 Let’s say a person named Ravi is COVID-19 positive and has high fever.
-Ravi’s parents will treat him with wet cloth to bring down the fever, no matter how many times he says not to do so.
+Ravi’s parents will treat him with wet cloth to bring down the fever, no matter how many times he says not to come close to .

 With time the number of virus particles in the air in his room is going to increase because with every breath Ravi emits fine water droplets which carry the viruses.
 Even if Ravi’s parents are wearing PPE and masks while treating him, the chances of transmission will still remain very high.
 Also, depending on how air flows inside his home, viral particles might go to other rooms and might infect others.